n8n-io/n8n-docs/docs/advanced-ai/examples/understand-tools.md

 ---
-title: What are tools in AI?
+title: What is a tool in AI?
 description: Understand tools in the context of AI.
 Learn what's special about tools in n8n.
 contentType: explanation
 ---

-# What are tools in AI?
+# What is a tool in AI?

-In AI, 'Tools' has a specific meaning.
+In AI, 'tools' has a specific meaning.
 Tools act like addons that your AI can use to access extra context or resources.

 Here are a couple of other ways of expressing it: